-Here we recommend some attractive sightseeings, but not the final arrangemnet, which will be updated in the late of May 2018.
+Here we recommend some attractive sightseeings, but not the final arrangement, which will be updated in the late of July 2019.

 One of the premier destinations in northern Taiwan, Yehliu